juji-io/editscript/README.md

 data structures as an "editscript", which represents the minimal modification necessary to transform one to another.

-Currently, the library can diff and patch any nested Clojure/Clojurescript data structures consisting of regular maps, vectors, lists, sets and values.
+Currently, this library can diff and patch any nested Clojure/Clojurescript data structures consisting of regular maps, vectors, lists, sets and values.
 Custom data can also be handled if you implement our protocols.

+## :satisfied: Status

+This library is stable and has been in production use to power the core product of [Juji](https://juji.io) for several years now.
+If you are also using Editscript, please drop a line at issue #17, so we may make a list of users here.

 ## :tada: Usage